ryan-mcclue/ryan-mcclue/src/knowledge.md

 Therefore, 0.1 + 0.2 != 0.3 (0.300000004) as it can't represent 0.3
 epsilon is an allowable error margin for floating point

+SREG not being saved in avr interrupt signed comparison/branching/add/sub specifics and code flow jumps in assembly mul instruction copying to r0, r1

 If too many interrupts, NVIC will drop them

 Multithreading performance: no synchronisation primitives > atomics > locks